kytos/documentation/tutorials/napps/create_looping_napp.rst

 a NApp that can run repeatedly without creating complex loops.
 Kytos provides the necessary tools to quick and easily create such a NApp.

+Before proceeding to the next section of this tutorial, go to the
+|napps_server_sign_up| in order to create a user for you on our
+|napps_server|_.
+After you submit the form you will receive an email to confirm
+your registration.
+Click on the link present on the email body and, after seeing the confirmation message on the screnn, go to the next section.

 ***********************
 Creating a looping NApp
 ***********************